FahadAlmani/News-list/README.md

 5- Go to "package.json" file, there is a script named "seed" that must be filled out with the postgres username and database name.

+6- To build database run `npm run buildDB`

-6- To run back-end `npm run live`
+6- To run back-end run `npm run live`

 ## How to install and run front-end

 1- Go to News-list/front-end run `npm i` to install all dependencies

-2- To run front-end `npm run serve`
+2- To run front-end run `npm run serve`